AbstractNoun/Persona-Engine-3/Simulation Framework Protocol.md

 ---

-## IX.
+## XII.
 SIMULATION STATE RESTORATION

+Restoration requires:
+- Complete document archive
+- Manual User activation
+- Verification of document integrity

+Simulation memory alone is not sufficient for restoration.

 A full simulation backup includes:
 - All PDs
-- This protocol
-- Persona Governance Protocol
 - Building Documents
-- Simulation Meta-Intent
 - Scene Archive Index

-Restoration requires manual user action in a new thread.
+Restoration requires manual user action.
 The User must manually verify consistency before resumption.

 > [NOTE: Engine memory is non-authoritative.
 Document continuity is required for all restorations.]

 ---

-## X. FINAL RULES
+## XIII.
+FINAL RULES

 - The simulation is narrative-bound but document-governed
 - The Engine enacts but does not author meaning